 Take five minutes and listen to the interaction between the drummer and saxophonist in the video below.
 Listen to the rhythms/movements and timing of the phrases as they engage each other and imagine a running back working with his linemen to find an open crease.

-The press and cutback of a ball carrier isn’t much different than the tension and release of a musical phrase.
+The press and cutback of a ball carrier aren’t much different than the tension and release of a musical phrase.

 Running the football is all very musical.
 The best musicians and runners have the caliber of agility, pacing, and awareness to achieve an amazing level of creativity.
 In the case of this touchdown run, McCoy’s control over the stride length and pacing of his feet is incredible.